What Can I Do With a Criminal Justice Degree?

 Paralegals, also known as legal assistants, support lawyers, law offices, courts and legal departments of organizations in their day-to-day duties.
 Paralegals conduct legal research, draft documents, maintain files and interview potential clients.
 They also perform a variety of legal, regulatory and administrative tasks.

 Legal assistants, in addition to having a criminal justice degree, also typically have a certificate in paralegal studies.
-They also need to hone their communication skills and their ability to use different computer programs — they also need to understand filing requirements, legal citation rules and legal libraries.
-The median salary for paralegals is $60,970 as of May 2023, according to the BLS.
-The BLS also projects this profession will grow by 1% between 2023 and 2033.
+They also need to hone their communication skills and their ability to use different computer programs; they also need to understand filing requirements, legal citation rules and legal libraries.
+The median salary for paralegals was $61,010 as of May 2024, according to the BLS.
+The BLS projects this profession will have little or no change in demand or growth from 2024 to 2034.

 Sources: